hphelion/documentation/commercial/GA1/commerical.high-availability-restore.md

 2. Verify that it is possible to create and reach new VMs.

-After the system is running again, the output of ‘nova list’ on the undercloud might appear similar to the following image:
+After the system is running again, the output of the `nova list` command on the undercloud might appear similar to the following image:

 <img src="media/Restore-Nova-List.png">